isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/For Secondary, Junior College, Millenia Institute.md

 Great apps start with great ideas.

-**Objective:** To learn about basic app design principles as well as how to design with different users' accessibility needs in mind in a teams of 5 students through completing the activities in SLS.
+**Objective:** To learn about basic app design principles as well as how to design with different users' accessibility needs in mind in a teams of 5 students through completing the activities in SLS.<br>
 **Resources provided:** Kick-off Workshop, videos and supporting content will be shared through SLS for students' Self-Directed Learning (SDL).
-TCCs will also have the opportunity to level up with Professional Development Workshop on Coding for Teachers.
+TCCs will also have the opportunity to level up with Professional Development Workshop on Coding for Teachers.<br>
 **Deliverables:** Students will be required to prepare a Keynote prototype of their app and a short 100 word accompanying write-up for submission in SLS.
-The Teacher Coding Champion (TCC) will work together with students to nominate the top idea for SES Showcase on 25 May 2023.
+The Teacher Coding Champion (TCC) will work together with students to nominate the top idea for SES Showcase on 25 May 2023.<br>

 * Over 6 weeks, participating students are expected to complete the activities in SLS on inclusive app design, to learn about basic app design principles and how to design with the users' needs in mind.